usamasq/RenderCue/README.md

 **Sequence.
 Queue.
 Render.**

-RenderCue is a Blender add-on designed to bridge the gap between Scene Management and Batch Rendering.
-Unlike standard command-line batch rendering, RenderCue provides a visual interface within Blender to queue multiple scenes, override their output settings per-job, and visualize the timing of these jobs using Blender's internal Video Sequence Editor (VSE).
+RenderCue is a powerful Blender add-on that bridges the gap between Scene Management and Batch Rendering.
+It provides a streamlined visual interface to queue multiple scenes, override their output settings per-job, sync with the Video Sequence Editor (VSE), and execute renders in the background while keeping your UI responsive.

 ## Features

-- **Visual Queue**: Manage a list of scenes to render.
+- **Visual Queue**: Manage a list of scenes to render with drag-and-drop reordering.
-- **Per-Job Overrides**: Output Path, Frame Range, Resolution %, Format, Samples
+- **Per-Job Overrides**: Customize Output Path, Frame Range, Resolution %, Format, and Samples for each job without changing the original scene settings.
+- **Background Rendering**: Render your queue in a separate process, keeping Blender responsive and providing live progress updates with thumbnail previews.
-- **VSE Sync**: Visualize your render queue in the Video Sequence Editor timeline.
+- **VSE Sync**: Automatically visualize and sync your render queue to the Video Sequence Editor timeline.
+- **Presets**: Save and load your queue configurations for different workflows.
-- **Batch Render**: Render all queued jobs sequentially with a single click.
+- **Batch Actions**: Apply overrides to all jobs with a single click.
-- **Apply to All**: Copy override settings from one job to all jobs.
-- **Global Settings**: Organize outputs into separate folders or a single directory.
+- **Smart Output**: Organize outputs into separate folders or a single directory automatically.

 ## Installation

-1. Zip the **contents** of the RenderCue folder (not the folder itself).
+1. Download the latest release zip file.
 2. Open Blender (4.2 or later).
 3. Go to **Edit > Preferences > Get Extensions**.
 4. Click the arrow icon (top right) and select **Install from Disk...**.